IonicaBizau/tilda/DOCUMENTATION.md

    object and the second argument is the action where the option belongs to.
  - `required` (Boolean): A flag representing if the option is mandatory or not (default: `false`).
  - `type` (Class|String): The type class (e.g. `String`) or its stringified representation (e.g. `"string"`).
+ - `prompt` (Boolean|Object): If `false`, it will disable the prompt even if the option is required.
+If it's an object, it will passed as options to `prompt-sync`.

 #### Return
 - **TildaOption** The `TildaOption` instance.